sbibek086/Git-and-Github-Guides/README.md

 ---
 # Chapter 5 - Developer Settings in Github
-Here, we are not talking about plain GUI settings like how your github profile theme would look -dark or white? ,or what your SSH or GPG keys of your github account should be *(I know, SSH GPG keys sound alien now, and will cover below in suitable day)*
+Here, we are not talking about plain GUI settings like how your github profile theme would look -dark or white? ,or what your SSH or GPG keys of your github account should be
 But for now, we are talking about settings that you can adjust lot wholesome way like with scripts, rightly called Developer Settings, for which we have to go github_com/settings/apps | developers | tokens for github apps, OAuth *stands for Open Authorization* and Personal Access tokens respectively.
 Let's start with Personal Access tokens:
 ![image](https://user-images.githubusercontent.com/11883023/168462058-c3739a7f-ab5e-4e83-b38e-720e0b928b79.png)